A History of Solar Activity over Millennia: Solar Activity: Concept and Observations

 \subsubsection{Indirect indices}

 Sometimes quantitative measures of solar-variability effects are also considered as indices of solar activity.
-These are related not to solar activity {\it per se}, but rather to its effect on different environments.
+These are related not to solar activity \emph{per se}, but rather to its effect on different environments.
 Accordingly, such indices are called indirect, and can be roughly divided into terrestrial/geomagnetic and heliospheric/interplanetary.

 Geomagnetic indices quantify different effects of geomagnetic activity ultimately caused by solar variability, mostly by variations of solar-wind properties and the interplanetary magnetic field.
-For example, the $aa$-index, which provides a global index of magnetic activity relative to a quiet-day curve for a pair of antipodal magnetic observatories (in England and Australia), is available from 1868 \citep{mayaud72}.
-An extension of the geomagnetic series is available from the 1840s using the Helsinki $Ak(H)$ index \citep{nevanlinna04, nevanlinna04a}.
+For example, the \textit{aa}-index, which provides a global index of magnetic activity relative to a quiet-day curve for a pair of antipodal magnetic observatories (in England and Australia), is available from 1868 \citep{mayaud72}.
+An extension of the geomagnetic series is available from the 1840s using the Helsinki \textit{Ak(H)} index \citep{nevanlinna04, nevanlinna04a}.
+Although the homogeneity of the geomagnetic series is compromised \citep[e.g.,][]{lukianova09,love11}, it still remains an important indirect index of solar activity.
 A review of the geomagnetic effects of solar activity can be found, e.g., in \citet{pulkkinenLR}.
 It is noteworthy that geomagnetic indices, in particular low-latitude aurorae \citep{silverman06}, are associated with coronal/interplanetary activity (high-speed solar-wind streams, interplanetary transients, etc.) that may not be directly related to the sunspot-cycle phase and amplitude, and therefore serve only as an approximate index of solar activity.
 One of the earliest instrumental geomagnetic indices is related to the daily magnetic declination range, the range of diurnal variation of magnetic needle readings at a fixed location, and is available from the 1780s \citep{nevanlinna95}.
 However, this data exists as several fragmentary sets, which are difficult to combine into a homogeneous data series.

 Heliospheric indices are related to features of the solar wind or the interplanetary magnetic field measured (or estimated) in the interplanetary space.
 For example, the time evolution of the total (or open) solar magnetic flux is extensively debated \citep[e.g.,][]{lockwood99, wang05, krivova07}.
-Some details of the derivation and use of these indirect indices for long-term solar-activity studies can be found, e.g., in the Living Review by \citet{lockwoodLR}.

 A special case of heliospheric indices is related to the galactic cosmic-ray intensity recorded in natural terrestrial archives.
 Since this indirect proxy is based on data recorded naturally throughout the ages and revealed now, it makes possible the reconstruction of solar activity changes on long timescales, as discussed in Section~\ref{S:4}.